 Eagles Landing offers one of the best atmospheres in the June Lake Loop.
 The décor is mountain luxury mixed with the old west, accompanied by a stunning view of Carson Peak.
 Seating is comfortable, with large cozy booths and a fireplace in the dining room.
 The bar has flat screens for watching your favorite game too!

 Staff pick: Happy hour from 4:30 to 6:30 is always a good time.
-Favorite happy hour food is the baked brie with fresh fruit or the hearty mountain nachos
+Favorite happy hour snack is the June burger or the hearty mountain nachos

 Gordo's Mexican Restaurant (formally Trout Town Joes)

 Gordo's is located in the heart of June Lake village and offers Mexican food along with staple morning foods like pancakes and eggs.
 This is the best Mexican food in town, period.
 The restaurant itself is very quaint, only a few tables.
-It is a fun spot to sip coffee and enjoy breakfast while watching the town happenings.
+It is a fun spot to enjoy mexican food while watching the town happenings.

 June Lake Brewing – Beer Tasting